Overweight / Overloaded Trucks

 However, in an accident caused by overloading, negligence per se may apply because there are strict regulations related to how much weight a truck of a particular size and design can lawfully carry.
 With this doctrine, negligence is presumed where (1) there was a violation of a statute or regulation, (2) the violation proximately caused an accident, and (3) the ensuing harm was the type of harm the statute or regulation was designed to prevent.

 Trucks are overloaded in many cases just to earn a few thousand extra dollars.
 Sometimes the overloading is a result of an unwritten policy by the trucking company, while other times it is an individual choice made by the driver.
 Our attorneys can help determine whether an accident happened because the truck was overloaded and hold all responsible parties accountable for the resulting injuries.
-If you were seriously injured due to an overloaded truck in San Bernardino, let our attorneys bring a lawsuit on your behalf.
+If you were seriously injured due to an overweight or overloaded truck in Los Angeles, let our attorneys bring a lawsuit on your behalf.
 We have experience with truck accident cases, and understand how to build a case against a truck driver and his employer to recover the damages to which you're entitled.
 Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation.
 We also represent clients in Rancho Cucamonga, Temecula, and Riverside.